ropensci/MODIStsp/README.md

 library(gWidgetsRGtk2)
 ```

 Upon loading the package, an error window will probably appear. **Don't worry!** This is just signaling that *libatk-1.0-0.dll* is missing from your system.
 This is due to the fact that library "GTK+ is not yet installed on your system and needs to be installed.
 To do so, press "OK".
 A new window dialog window will appear, asking if you want to install "GTK+".
-Select "Install GTK" and then "OK"â.
+Select "Install GTK" and then "OK"Ã¢.
 Windows will download and install the GTK+ library.
 When it finishes, the RSession will be restarted and you should be ready to go!<sup name="a1">[1](#f1)</sup>

 1. Install MODIStsp package from GitHub.
 (You'll need to have the "devtools" package installed and loaded)